open-telemetry/opentelemetry-java/examples/grpc/README.md

 # gRPC Example

-This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument normal and streamed gRPC calls.
+This is an example that demonstrates how to use the OpenTelemetry SDK to instrument normal and streamed gRPC calls.
 The example creates the **Root Span** on the client and sends the distributed context over the gRPC request.
 On the server side, the example shows how to extract the context